smendoncabruna/smendoncabruna/README.md

 # :woman_technologist: Code

 I am a big fan of Python!
-I use it for both my research (mostly Kwant) and studying Quantum Computing.
 I have the IBM Certification of Associate Developer - Quantum Computation using Qiskit v0.2X and participate in Quantum Hackathons.
 I have content on Qiskit and Pennylane.

 ![](https://github-readme-stats.vercel.app/api?username=smendoncabruna&show_icons=true&theme=onedark)